CBBILAB/Strand-Asymmetry-SNP-Analysis-Tool/README.md

 | `Summary` | ti/tv counts, ratios, codon degeneracy (FFD%, TFD%) |
 | `Mutation_positions` | Position, codon, amino acid, and class of every observed mutation |

+The sample output file may be seen as sugE_mutation_analysis.xlsx
 ---

 ## How to Run the Program